Wildanaryo/Food-Mania---Food-Journal/README.md

 email : Wildanaryo@gmail.com
 password : qwerty123

-If you'd like to view our food list, simply sign up or log in to your account.
+If you only want to view our food list, simply sign up or log in to your account.

 ## Live Demo